Scientific Advisory Board

-The Scientific Advisory Board members are introduced below.
+The International Scientific Advisory Board Members

 • Consultant, Surgical Retina, Singapore National Eye Center • Clinical Lead, AI in Ophthalmology, Singapore Eye Research Institute • Assistant Professor, Duke-NUS Medical School, Singapore • Professor, Zhongshan Ophthalmic Center, Sun Yat-sen University, China

 Dr Daniel Ting is the consultant vitreo-retinal surgeon in the Singapore National Eye Center, Assistant Professor in Ophthalmology with Duke-NUS Medical School Singapore, and Clinical Lead for artificial intelligence (AI) in ophthalmology at Singapore Eye Research Institute.
 He is also the visiting Full Professor in Ophthalmology at the AI and data science center in Zhongshan Ophthalmic Eye Center, Sun Yat-sen University, China, the 2017-2018 US-ASEAN J. W. Fulbright Scholar to Johns Hopkins University, the founding member of the American Academy Ophthalmology (AAO) AI Taskforce committee and serves in several editorial boards, including Ophthalmology, Ophthalmology Retina, British of Journal of Ophthalmology and Asia-pacific Journal of Ophthalmology.